beacon-biosignals/OndaFormat/README.md

 An Onda dataset is comprised entirely of a filesystem directory and that directory's contents.
 The directory's name may (but is not required to) have the extension `.onda` to signify that the directory is an Onda dataset.

-An Onda dataset directory may contain any user-authored content, but **must** contain the following files/subdirectories:
+An Onda dataset directory may contain any user-authored content, but **must** contain the following files/subdirectories (note, though, that the `samples` subdirectory may be elided if it is empty):

 ```
 dataset_name.onda/